shader-slang/slangpy/README.md

 Outside of these, we've got projects that can be divided up in a few different ways - some use Falcor, some use SGL, some just use SlangTorch with PyTorch.
 These divide up further with various approaches to forward/backward processes and PyTorch vs custom training mechanisms.
 Looking at the Slangtorch examples (includes learned mip maps), neural textures, neural materials, difftrace, gaussian splats and falcor ray tracers gives a wide range of examples of problems solved, and how code has 'ended up' being written under certain constraints.

-Having reviewed the various options, copper represents the best high level approach in creating a clean and usable interface from Python to Slang.
+Having reviewed the various options, copper represents the best high level approach in creating a clean and usable interface from Python to Slang via SGL.
 I've called this kernel functions for now, as its too boring a name to possibly use, so it won't accidently end up being stuck with!

-See Benedikt's write up of copper for more info: https://gitlab-master.nvidia.com/bbitterli/Falcor/-/tree/copper2/scripts/internal/NeuralAppearance/python/copper2?ref_type=heads
+See Benedikt's write up for more info on `copper`: https://gitlab-master.nvidia.com/bbitterli/Falcor/-/tree/copper2/scripts/internal/NeuralAppearance/python/copper2?ref_type=heads

-<b>NOTE: This doc is work in progress! :) </b>

 # Calling kernels and batching

-Derived from **Copper**, Benedikts observation, which we all generally agree with, is that the boiler plate involved in writing explicit compute kernels need to go.
+Derived from `copper`, Benedikts observation, which we all generally agree with, is that the boiler plate involved in writing explicit compute kernels needs to go.
 A user should be able to write this function:

 ```
 // xx.slang